-In the flux of the Greater Toronto area (GTA) real estate market, lately it seems that buying activity takes a couple steps forward and one step back.
-On the upside, year-over-year sales of new single-family homes soared in February 2019, registering a 147 percent increase in purchases over that month in the prior year.
+In the flux of the Greater Toronto Area (GTA) real estate market, lately, it seems that buying activity takes a couple steps forward and one step back.
+On the upside, year-over-year sales of new single-family homes soared in February 2019, registering a 147% increase in purchases over that month in the prior year.
 Home sales often act as a bellwether for the rest of the Canadian economy so analysts always keep a close eye on statistical trends as the new year gets underway.
-Overall, growth in gross domestic product (GDP) failed to impress observers in 2018, coming in an at 1.8 percent, a marked slump from the prior calendar year when the total output of goods and services increased by three percent.
+Overall, growth in the gross domestic product (GDP) failed to impress observers in 2018, coming in at 1.8%, a marked slump from the prior calendar year when the total output of goods and services increased by 3%.

 So while robust buying activity in the GTA— Canada's most populous region— presents some good news, there appears to exist a downside.
-Condominium sales in the Toronto metro market drifted down by 58 per cent in February over the prior year, according to data gathered by the Altus Group, and the downswing resulted from one particular trend: Prices for these units have skyrocketed in recent years, and many first-time home buyers have gotten closed out of the market as affordability levels rose.
-On the other side of the coin, the decreased demand for condos have created more inventory, and increased supply should put the brakes on the upward price movements in this market segment.
+Condominium sales in the Toronto metro market drifted down by 58% in February over the prior year, according to data gathered by the Altus Group, and the downswing resulted from one particular trend: Prices for these units have skyrocketed in recent years, and many first-time homebuyers have gotten closed out of the market as affordability levels rose.
+On the other side of the coin, the decreased demand for condos has created more inventory, and increased supply should put the brakes on the upward price movements in this market segment.

 The measure is expected to be passed into law in September 2019.
 While results will take some time to gauge, aspiring home buyers looking to secure their own little corner of the Great White North have a little more hope on the horizon.

 And if you do decide to invest in your own home, make sure to shop around for your mortgage rates at Rates.ca.